 We present you another way to access Disk Management in Windows 10.
-If you don’t know how to get into the Computer Management, we recommend you to make a look into our article of Computer Management.
+If you don’t know how to get into the Computer Management, we recommend you to take a look into our article of Computer Management.

 - So when you are into Computer Management, the left column of the window shows you some list of items.
 Make a click on the Storage and you will see Disk Management listed under it.
-The middle pane of the Computer Management will list you the details of the Disk Management.
+The middle panel of the Computer Management will list you the details of the Disk Management.

 Quick Look at the Disk Management

 Apply any of the above-mentioned options and you will get access to the Disk Management window.
 Well, after its arrival on your screen you will see the list of disk partitions with details like their name, size, and status.
 Make a note of one thing that the Disk Management utility will only be able to control file systems that suit the operating system of Windows like NTFS or FAT16/FAT32.
-But of course, it can view the partitions of other types, like the ones created by Linux or different operating system.
+But of course, it can view the partitions of other types, like the ones created by Linux or different operating systems.

 How to Delete a Disk Partition with Disk Management in Windows 10